KushagraKatiha/Calculator_App/README.md

-# Calculator_App
+# Calculator App

-This repository contains a project which I made during my 2nd year summer internship.
-It is a simple calculator which can perform basic arithemetic problems like : addition , subtraction , multiplication etc..
-This app is made using react.js and tailwind css
+This is a simple calculator app made using React.js and npx create-react-app.

+## Getting Started

+Install Node.js and npm.

+Clone this repository.

+In the project directory, run npm install.

+Run npm start to start the app in development mode.

+## Features
+The calculator can perform basic arithmetic operations: addition, subtraction, multiplication, and division.

+The calculator can clear the running total.

+## Author
+Kushagra Katiha

+### Here are some additional instructions for running the app:

+The app will be hosted at http://localhost:3000.

+You can also run the app in production mode by running npm run build and then npm start.